 Do you enjoy mathematics and want to take your skills to the next level?
-As a student at the Master Programme in Mathematics you will get a deeper insight in most major and topical areas of mathematics.
-Since all the teachers at the programme are also active researchers with many international contacts, your studies will be able to provide you access to the modern mathematical world.
+As a student at the Master's Programme in Mathematics, specialising in Mathematics, you will get deeper insight in most major and topical areas of mathematics.
+Since all the teachers at the programme are also active researchers with many international contacts, your studies will provide you access to the modern mathematical world.

 Why this programme?

-The Master Programme in Mathematics focuses on both breadth and depth of the mathematics field, which will give you a strong theoretical foundation that will be of great benefit if you choose to continue to graduate studies and aim for a career in research.
+The Master's Programme in Mathematics, specialising in Mathematics, focuses on both breadth and depth of the mathematics field, which will give you a strong theoretical foundation that will be of great benefit if you choose to continue to graduate studies and aim for a career in research.
 You can also get additional perspectives on the mathematical theory by combining your theoretical studies with courses from other disciplines.
 The programme provides a great freedom of choice, as you will be able to select courses that suit your interests.

 You will have the opportunity to study a wide range of courses in algebra, analysis, geometry and probability theory.
 You will achieve a more thorough understanding of the logical and conceptual relationships between the mathematical concepts that you have previously studied.
-On the one hand, you will see them in a more general and modern context, on the other hand, you will study them in greater detail and with greater depth.
-In this way, your knowledge in mathematics will become both more general and more useful.
+You will see these concepts in a more general and modern context, as well as studying them in greater detail and with greater depth.
+This way, your knowledge in mathematics will become both more general and more useful.

 Instruction is conducted mainly in the form of lectures, tutorials and seminars, and the language is English.
 The programme takes place in Uppsala.

 The tutors belong to the various research groups at the Department of Mathematics.
-These groups are very active and hold regular seminars where master's students are welcome to attend.
-More information about the research is available on www.math.uu.se.
+These groups are very active and hold regular seminars where Master's students are welcome to attend.

 Mathematical skills are necessary in all industries where large amounts of information need to be processed.
 If you don't know what mathematicians outside academia do, it's probably because mathematicians usually have other titles.
 Did you know, for example, that there are mathematicians who work in medical research?